zarfix123/SwissCyberKnife/README.md

 ## Description

-Cyber Swiss Army is a multi-functional cybersecurity toolkit
+***Cyber Swiss Army is a multi-functional cybersecurity toolkit that combines a variety of tools commonly used in cybersecurity and penetration testing.
+This toolkit includes tools for port scanning, IP lookup, password generation, encryption/decryption, and password strength analysis.***

 ## Installation